replicatedhq/replicated-docs/docs/enterprise/gitops-workflow.md

 1. Click **Try again** to verify that the admin console can connect.

-    When the admin console establishes a connection to the repository, the main Gitops tab shows that GitOPs is enabled for the application.
+    When the admin console establishes a connection to the repository, the main Gitops tab shows that GitOps is enabled for the application.

     ![GitOps Connection](/images/gitops-connected.png)